From Large Language Model Predicates to Logic Tensor Networks: Neurosymbolic Offer Validation in Regulated Procurement: Problem Definition and Data

-Conceptually, a truth value is determined for each predicate -- in our implementation, however, these are represented by derived channels (11 inputs) in order to separate clear indications from vague/existing indications (see \cref{sec:ltn}).
+} \opt{long}{ Conceptually, a truth value is determined for each predicate -- in our implementation, however, these are represented by derived channels (11 inputs in our case) in order to separate clear indications from vague/existing indications (see \cref{sec:ltn}).}